 Great Bear Sea

-The Great Bear Sea, encompassing over 10 million hectares of marine and coastal ecosystems on the coast of British Columbia, is one of the most productive cold-water ecosystems in the world, and has sustained coastal peoples for thousands of years.
+The Great Bear Sea encompasses over 10 million hectares of marine and coastal ecosystems off the coast of British Columbia.
+These waters are some of the richest, most productive cold-water ecosystems in the world and have sustained coastal peoples for tens of thousands of years.

-Today, overfishing, increased shipping traffic, and climate change are having an impact on the Great Bear Sea and contributing to declines in fish, bird, and shellfish populations – harming the coastal peoples and wildlife that depend on a healthy ocean.
+In recent years, overfishing, increased shipping traffic, and climate change are impacting the Great Bear Sea, harming the coastal peoples and wildlife that depend on a healthy ocean.

 Marine Protected Areas Network